 They don’t come up all that often their days either.
 I have featured one as an Airbnb but it is a couple of years since I saw one offered for sale.
 And when they do come along, prices tend to be on the up.
 Especially with a finish like this one.

-As you probably know, you are looking at a brutalist icon dating back to the late 1960s (but finished in the early 1970s) and a building with a grade II* listing in recognition of its architectural importance.
+As you probably know, you are looking at a brutalist icon dating back to the late 1960s, but completed in the early 1970s.
+This is also a building with a grade II* listing in recognition of its architectural importance.
 Essentially this is the ‘poster boy’ (or girl) for brutalism in the UK and as such, is always a popular place to live.

-As I said, they are rare to the market as either sales or rentals and I do look quite regularly for them.
-That’s perhaps because the majority are still in the hands of council tenants, as the building was (of course) designed for social housing, so only a minority ever hit the open market.
+As I said, they are rare to the market, which is perhaps because the majority are still in the hands of council tenants, as the building was (of course) designed for social housing.
+So only a minority ever hit the open market.
 This is one such case.

 Images and details courtesy of The Modern House.
 For more details and to make an enquiry, please visit the website.